jet-lab/optimorph/dilemmas.md

 see todos in code

 # Decided
 These dilemmas are considered settled for now, but may be revisited.
-The content here may be out of date since a superior approach was found to any of these options.
+The content here may be out of date if a superior approach was found to any of these options.

 ## terminology for the top layer of abstraction - graphs vs categories
 conclusion: category